 The 6 Demand Forecasting Questions You Should Be Asking Now

-Timothy Wiersma, CRME, principal of Revenue Generation LLC, shares his thoughts on the importance of a reliable demand forecast in HSMAI’s guide, Rethinking the RMS for the Travel Recovery & Beyond.
+Timothy Wiersma, CRME, Principal of Revenue Generation LLC, shares his thoughts on the importance of a reliable demand forecast in HSMAI’s guide, Rethinking the RMS for the Travel Recovery & Beyond.

-Here’s what else people are thinking:
+Here’s what else revenue management experts are thinking:

 - Forecasting is BROKEN.